TextResNet: Decoupling and Routing Optimization Signals in Compound AI Systems via Deep Residual Tuning: Ablation Studies and In-depth Analysis

 \section{Ablation Studies and In-depth Analysis}

 In this section, we break down \textsc{TextResNet} to investigate the internal mechanisms driving its performance.
-We aim to empirically verify two core hypotheses: (1) that the architectural components (Forward Residuals, Backward Projection, Causal Routing, and Density-Aware Scheduling) contribute collectively to performance; and (2) that the system correctly disentangles causal errors from noise and routes them to the correct components, effectively resolving the problems of \textit{Attribution Ambiguity}.
+We aim to empirically verify two core hypotheses: (1) that the architectural components (Forward Residuals, Backward Projection, Causal Routing, and Density-Aware Scheduling) contribute collectively to performance; and (2) that the system correctly disentangles causal errors from noise and routes them to the correct components, effectively resolving the problems of {Attribution Ambiguity}.
 We conduct these analyses primarily on HotpotQA and BigCodeBench, as their long-horizon dependency chains provide a rigorous testbed for signal propagation stability.
 More in-depth analysis is provided in Appendix ~\ref{app:additional_experiments}.
+In particular, Appendix~\ref{app:depth_vs_dependency} clarifies that chain depth is best viewed as a stress test for long attribution paths rather than the only driver of performance gain; the largest improvements appear when depth coincides with strong inter-component dependency.
+Appendix~\ref{app:failure_mode_annotation} further provides a failure-mode annotation study and a side-by-side example showing how routed feedback resolves a concrete signal-blockage case.